bridge-ai-neuro/SORT/README.md

 2. The prompt file `<prompt_yaml>` should be stored in `sort/evaluation/conf/prompts/` as a yaml file.
 3. The config file `<config_yaml>` should be stored in `sort/evaluation/conf/` as a yaml file.
 4. The dataset should be stored in `data/`.

+In order to execute evaluate a model, it is required to update the location where the Huggingface models are downloaded and stored to.
+This is done by configuring the `download_path` variable to the right directory in the `<config_yaml>` file.

 ### Long-Term Memory evaluation
 To run the evaluation of a model for LTM condition, use the following command: